 1955 Corvette Facts, Figures, and Specifications

-For 1955, V-8 powered cars, an enlarged gold “V” was prominently inserted on the front fender script
+V-8 powered cars had an enlarged gold “V” prominently inserted on the front fender script that said “Chevrolet”.

 The Corvette Gets a V-8!

-1955, the big news at Chevrolet was that there would now be an optional V-8 engine with 195 HP!
-Later, it would receive a 3-speed manual transmission as an option.
+For 1955, the big news at Chevrolet was that there was an optional V-8 engine available with 195 HP!
+Later in the year, the car would also receive a 3-speed manual transmission as an option.

 General Year Information – 1955 Corvette